Deploys a TripleO undercloud

 In order to use this feature, first follow the Setup an Undercloud section.
 Once an undercloud VM is up and ready, run the following:

-Or optionally, provide the file name of the image to create (defaults to “undercloud-quickstart.qcow2”). .. note:: the filename refers to a path on the hypervisor.
+Or optionally, provide the file name of the image to create (defaults to “undercloud-snapshot.qcow2”). .. note:: the filename refers to a path on the hypervisor.

 This will prepare a qcow2 image of your undercloud ready for usage with Restore.